eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 or components for products.
 Upcoming CSA-based schemes include [EUCS](https://certification.enisa.europa.eu/about-eu-certification/developing-certification-schemes_en) & [EU5G](https://certification.enisa.europa.eu/about-eu-certification/developing-certification-schemes_en).
-Additionally, other existing or upcoming schemes​ include schemes based on FITCEM (EN 17640)​, national schemes such as on remote identity verification, or other private schemes (e.g. for mobile devices and apps)​.
+Additionally, other existing or upcoming schemes include schemes based on FITCEM (EN 17640), national schemes such as on remote identity verification, or other private schemes (e.g. for mobile devices and apps).
 For harmonisation of functional requirements, the Commission Implementing Regulations (CIRs) adopted under the [European Digital Identity Regulation](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183) article 5(a) are referenced.
 For harmonisation of certification requirements,